puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 Start and Stop the Puppet Agent Service
 -----

 You can start or stop the `pe-puppet` service with the `start` and `stop` actions of the `service` plugin.
-This can be useful if you need to do no-op runs, or if you wish to stop all scheduled runs and only run puppet agent on demand.
+This can be useful if you need to do no-op runs, or if you wish to stop all scheduled runs and only run Puppet agent on demand.

 ### In the Console